 What This Means

 The previous clones proved that AI can replace SaaS subscriptions for simple tools.
-GitPub proves something different: AI can build applications of genuine complexity -- the kind of project that would occupy a real engineering team for months -- and deliver them in hours.
+GitPub extends that proof to applications of genuine complexity, the kind of project that would occupy a real engineering team for months, delivered in hours.

 Four prompts.
 Eleven agents.
 18,343 lines.
 155 tests.
 49 minutes.